hanneslsm/bittnerkrull25/README.md

 	label: 'BK Elevated',
 });
 ```
-This process allows the custom style to be selectable in the block editor.

 2. Define the Style in SCSS:
 Within the src/scss/ directory, create SCSS files corresponding to specific blocks.
 For example, to add a custom style to the Button block, define the styles in src/scss/core-button.scss.
 ```